marko-js/htmljs-parser/README.md

 ### onattributeplaceholder

-The `oncontentplaceholder` function will be called each time a placeholder is encountered within an attribute string value.
+The `onattributeplaceholder` function will be called each time a placeholder is encountered within an attribute string value.
 This event will be emitted before `onopentag` so by changing the `expression` property of the event, the resultant attribute can be changed.